Not only can it be an expensive process but understanding what objective you want to accomplish is essential.

 Risks Associated with Filing a CAFC Appeal

-One of the main concerns when filing an appeals case is the remedy that the court may give.
+One of the main concerns when filing a government contracts appeals case is the remedy that the court may give.
 There could be a remand back to the trial court to address specific issues; there could be a complete reversal or simply a dismissal of the appeal.
 Whether appealing a case to the US Court of Federal Claims or the US Court of Appeals for the Federal Circuit, government contractors can reduce the risk by getting a detailed review of the case up front.
 This can be time-consuming and expensive.
 Sometimes, court rules and procedure could delay the final outcome.

 Can Your Case Win on Appeal?